microsoft/kafka-connect-cosmosdb/doc/Kafka_Stack_Setup.md

 ### Startup

-Start up the docker containers for the Kafka Stack.
+Start up the docker containers for the Kafka Stack

 ```bash